rails-girls-summer-of-code/summer-of-code/students/application.md

 <span class="glyphicon glyphicon-unchecked"></span> Has your team found a suitable workspace for the duration of the program?
 <span class="glyphicon glyphicon-unchecked"></span> Do you agree with and meet all of the requirements listed above?

+<h3 id="submit">Submit your application</h3>

+Can you tick off all these checkboxes?
 Then go ahead and create your application here: <a href="https://teams.railsgirlssummerofcode.org/">https://teams.railsgirlssummerofcode.org/</a>

 If you need help setting up your application, go to the "Help" Section in our teams app: <a href="https://teams.railsgirlssummerofcode.org/">https://teams.railsgirlssummerofcode.org/pages/help<a href="https://teams.railsgirlssummerofcode.org/">.